Standard applications: at least a 2.2 award in an Honours Bachelor of Engineering Degree will normally permit direct access to Stage 1.

-The programme has been planned in response to a need in Industry for a master's degree programme that integrates energy, environmental issues and management.
+The course has been planned in response to a need in Industry for a master's degree programme that integrates energy, environmental issues and management.
 The programme will enhance the present and future effectiveness of managers, engineers and scientists by providing an opportunity to study the theory and practice of current developments, laws, standards, technologies, management, economics and finance, associated with European energy and environmental issues.
-Graduates from the programme will be effective managers of environmental technology with an in-depth awarenesss of resource management under financial and environmental constraints.
+Graduates from the course will be effective managers of environmental technology with an in-depth awareness of resource management under financial and environmental constraints.

-The programme is designed primarily for engineers, but will also be of interest to scientists , managers and multi-discipline professionals such as environment health officers, architects and planning officers.
+The course is designed primarily for engineers, but will also be of interest to scientists , managers and multi-discipline professionals such as environment health officers, architects and planning officers.

 The programme is delivered through lectures, assignments and tutorials and consists of three stages.
 Stage 1 comprises of 6 compulsory core modules.
 Stage 2 comprises of 6 optional modules.
 Stage 3 comprises of a project/ dissertation.
 On average it takes two years part-time at three evenings per week to complete stages 1 and 2.
 Stage 3 will be either an industrial or College based project normally completed over a period of one year.
 Project supervision will be provided by DIT.